Oprah isn't the only celebrity who might have a future in politics

 Actually running

-Antonio Sabàto Jr., an actor and Trump supporter who rose to fame as a star on "General Hospital" in the '90s, is running as a Republican to unseat Democratic Rep. Julia Brownley in California's 26th District race.
+Antonio Sabáto Jr., an actor and Trump supporter who rose to fame as a star on "General Hospital" in the '90s, is running as a Republican to unseat Democratic Rep. Julia Brownley in California's 26th District race.

-Sabàto has continued to embrace Trump throughout his 2018 campaign.
+Sabáto has continued to embrace Trump throughout his 2018 campaign.

 Stoking speculation